guyleonard/genomics_adventure/chapter_2/task_2.md

 # Task 2 -  Sequence Data Quality Control & Adaptor Trimming
 In the next set of tasks we will filter the read data to ensure that any low quality reads are removed, and that any sequences containing adaptor sequences are either trimmed or removed altogether.
-Adaptors are not useful in an assembly or during mapping, and low quality reads can impair a genome assembler's ability to build contiguous sequences from reads, or suggest SNPs where there are none.
+Adaptors are not typically useful in an assembly or during mapping, and low quality reads can impair a genome assembler's ability to build contiguous sequences from reads, or even cause the suggestion of SNPs where there are none.

 Note: Typically when submitting Illumina data to NCBI or EBI you would submit the raw unfiltered data, so don't delete your original FASTQ files!